 A Senegal international signed from Rennes in the summer of 2019, Sarr gets in behind opponents with remarkable consistency.
 Through playing on his ‘natural’ side he is comfortable retaining his team’s width, and he can help his team attack with an asymmetrical front line with a right-footed left-winger – such as Emmanuel Dennis at Watford – more inclined to move infield.

 The big touches Sarr takes (below) are not examples of poor control, but rather calculated attempts to draw an unwitting opponent in.
-His close control can be brilliant, so when he receives in a tight space, he can quickly control the ball, and because defenders know what a threat he is if he has space to run into, they are reluctant to get too close to him in case he skips away from them with a quick pass before demanding a return ball or by dribbling past his direct opponent.
+His close control can be brilliant, so when he receives in a tight space, he can quickly control the ball, and because defenders know what a threat he is if he has space to run into, they are reluctant to get too close to him in case he skips away from them with a quick pass before demanding a return ball or by dribbling past them.

 One reason he could suit a move to a bigger team is that he has the energy and intelligence to press effectively high up the pitch.
 He is effective on the rare occasions he is able to press for Watford, and takes up clever positions when out of possession that make more likely to win the ball.

-If the defender gets manages to get goal side, denying Sarr a direct path to goal, Sarr will try and get into a position from which he can put a low ball across the face of goal for a teammate to attack.
-He could, however, makes his deliveries from those positions a little more targeted – he tends to put the ball into a dangerous area rather than aiming for a particular teammate, and doing so can lead to moves breaking down.
+If the defender gets manages to get goal side, denying Sarr a direct path to goal, he will almost always try and take his opponent on around the outside.
+He is very effective at working himself enough space to put a low ball across the face of goal for a teammate to attack.
+He could, however, makes these deliveries a little more targeted – he tends to put the ball into a dangerous area rather than aiming for a particular teammate, and doing so can lead to moves breaking down.

 However, he is also effective when there is no space to attack into and he faces a more set defence.
 He has the ability to stand his opponent up before whipping a ball into the space behind an opposing defence for a forward to attack (above).